 There are flower shows every year, including chrysanthemum show, orchid show and plum flower show.
 All the flowers on the show are provided by private persons.
 Plum flower show is mostly held in Januarys, but not held every year.
 Orchid show is held every year, mostly in late April.
 Chrysanthemum show is also held in September every year.

-Lantern Show is held every in the New Year in the garden, from 1 January to 18 January of lunar calendar of China.
+Lantern Show is held in every New Year in the garden, from 1 January to 18 January of lunar calendar of China.

 【Painting and Calligraphy Exhibition】